matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 ## Usage

-Most of the time, using our compiler via the hardhat plugin is enough, and you do not have to dive deeper into its interface and I/O (input/output) methods.
+Most of the time, using our compiler via the Hardhat plugin is enough, and you do not have to dive deeper into its interface and I/O (input/output) methods.
 However, it can be crucial for integration, debugging, or contribution purposes.

 The CLI supports several I/O modes:

-1. Standard JSON
+1. Standard JSON.
-2. Combined JSON
+2. Combined JSON.
-3. Free-form output
+3. Free-form output.

 All three modes use the standard JSON `solc` interface internally.
 It helps to reduce the complexity of the `zksolc` interface and facilitate testing.